crutcher/crutcher.github.io-source/source/Tapestry/index.md

 would permit accelerated research into anything built upon finite element simulations;
 which includes a great deal of modern engineering and physical sciences applications.

+## Current Restrictions

+This section details some things which will be excluded from Tapestry at this time.
+These are generally components that a more advanced system based upon this work should have, and their exclusion is targeted towards restricting the semantics and design work to cover the core requirements.
+It is better to have a deep and correct answer to these problems later, than a partial and buggy answer distorting and taxing designs at this point.

+### No Serialization Standard

+At this point, standardized serialization formats are a deferred goal;
+so the whitepaper describes graphs and other data structure artifacts, but not serialized representations of these artifacts.

+Standardized serialization is a core requirement for interoperable tooling, but it is also a complex subject, particularly when working with directed graphs.

+Everything in a TEG graph *should* remain serializable, for the development of standard tooling; but at this point this is an explicit non-goal, to permit rapid iteration on the graph semantics and implementation.

+### No Dynamic Graphs

+*TEG* graphs are non-dynamic directed acyclic graphs, and do not model control flow.

+All values are considered to be idempotent; a given block operator should, given the same input, produce the same output every time it is executed; this is an important property for shard recovery.

+As the graph is value-oriented and acyclic, all values are single-static assignment;
+*TEG* graphs do not model mutation.

+Fixed expression languages without mutation or control flow can be included as the "basic block" machinery of larger languages which do model mutation and control flow.

+Dynamic graphs, and graphs which update values, can be modeled on top of fixed basic-block graphs by the addition of aliasing rules and conditional flow operators; and optimization can be performed on such models.

+But control flow and aliasing can also be performed by the environment submitting the execution of expression graphs; iteratively injecting expressions for execution, waiting for their completion, making decisions, and then re-injecting further expressions.
+This is the control flow model used by Apache Spark.

 ## TEG: Tapestry Expression Graph

 This section defines the formal semantics of the "Tapestry Expression Graph", or "TEG".